Status symbol

 Social status is often associated with clothing and possessions.
-In this scene from rural 19th-century Chile, the foreman has a horse and high hat, while the inquilino (indebted laborer) does not.
+In this scene from Conquest of Chile, the foreman has a horse and high hat, while the inquilino (indebted laborer) does not.

 A status symbol is a visible, external symbol of one's social position, an indicator of economic or social status.
 Many luxury goods are often considered status symbols.
 Status symbol is also a sociological term – as part of social and sociological symbolic interactionism – relating to how individuals and groups interact and interpret various cultural symbols.

 Etymology

 The term "status symbol" was first written in English in 1955, but from 1959 with the publication of the bestseller "The Status Seekers" greater distribution.
 There, journalist Vance Packard describes the social strategy and behavior in the USA.

 By region and time

 As people aspire to high status, they often seek also its symbols.
 As with other symbols, status symbols may change in value or meaning over time, and will differ among countries and cultural regions, based on their economy and technology.